openwallet-foundation/tac/docs/governance/project-lifecycle.md

 Project progression - movement from one stage to another - allows projects to participate at the level that is most appropriate for them given where they are in their lifecycle.
 Regardless of stage, all OpenWallet Foundation projects benefit from a deepened alignment with existing projects, and access to mentorship, support, and foundation resources.

-Capitalized terms not otherwise defined in this Project Lifecycle Policy have the meanings ascribed to them in the Funding Charter of the OpenWallet Foundation.
+Capitalized terms not otherwise defined in this Project Lifecycle Policy have the meanings ascribed to them in the [Charter of the OpenWallet Foundation](charter.md).

 ## Project Proposal Process